Updated 28 March 2019

 Branch of Account: Banco De Oro – Bocobo Pedro Gil, Manila

 Any bank fees related to the deposit of the membership dues shall be borne by the prospective members.
-As proof of payment, the Local Chapter or a prospective member must submit a copy of the deposit slip via e-mail to email@example.com indicating the name/s of the prospective member/s subject to verification of the AYNLA National Office.
+As proof of payment, the Local Chapter or a prospective member must submit a copy of the deposit slip by uploading it to AYNLA Membership System and/or e-mail to firstname.lastname@example.org indicating the name/s of the prospective member/s subject to verification of the AYNLA National Office.

 Members may propose changes to these Guidelines by submitting the proposed change and its rationale to the Executive Director.
 S/He will arrange for the AYNLA Board’s review of any such proposal at the next appropriate Board Meeting.
 If the AYNLA Board recommends approval of the proposed change, the change will be presented with at least fifteen days advance notice to the members at the next Annual Meeting or Special Meeting called for that purpose at which a quorum is present.
 A change to the Guidelines requires a majority of all Members eligible to vote in person.
 Whenever there is a conflict between the By-Laws and these Guidelines, the Constitution & By-Laws shall prevail.